ModiaSim/Modia.jl/docs/src/tutorial/Modeling.md

 ## 2.3 Functions and tables

 In order to test an input/output block as defined in the previous section, an input needs to be defined.
 This can be made by adding an equation for `u`.
-Assume we want `u` to be sinousoidial with an increasing frequency:
+Assume we want `u` to be sinusoidal with an increasing frequency:

 ```julia
 TestLowAndHighPassFilter = LowAndHighPassFilter | Model(